Skip to main content

 I'm code text

-ColorUsage (as text)
+CUsage (as text)

-red✅ Use this on very important text!
+red✅ Use this for very important text!

-orange✅ Use this on less important text!
+orange✅ Use this for important text!

 yellow❌ Don't use this!
 It looks a lot like hyperlinks!